mchalela/GriSPy/README.md

 - **shell_neighbors**: find neighbors within given lower and upper radius.
 Different lower and upper radius can be provided for each centre.
 - **nearest_neighbors**: find the nth nearest neighbors for each centre.

-And the following methods are available:
+And the following method is available:
 - **set_periodicity**: define the periodicity conditions.
-- **save_grid**: save the grid for future use.
-- **load_grid**: load a previously saved grid.

 --------------------------------

 ## Requirements

-You need Python 3.7 or later to run GriSPy.
+You need Python 3.6 or later to run GriSPy.
 You can have multiple Python versions (2.x and 3.x) installed on the same system without problems.

+## Standard Install

+GriSPy is available at [PyPI](https://pypi.org/project/grispy/).
+You can install it via the pip command:

+        $ pip install grispy

 ## Development Install